psolsfer/lmfit-py/doc/model.rst

     for pname, par in mod.param_hints.items():
         print(pname, par)

-You can change this dictionary directly, or with the :meth:`Model.set_param_hint` method.
+You can change this dictionary directly or use the :meth:`Model.set_param_hint` method.
 Either way, these parameter hints are used by :meth:`Model.make_params` when making parameters.